ksator/collect_telemetry_from_junos_with_telegraf/README.md

 $ docker images telegraf
 ```
 create a telegraf configuration file ([use this file](telegraf.conf))
-it will use jti_openconfig_telemetry input plugin (grpc client to collect telemetry on junos devices) and influxb output plugin (database to store the data collected)
+it will use `jti_openconfig_telemetry` input plugin (grpc client to collect telemetry on junos devices) and `influxdb` output plugin (database to store the data collected)

 ```
 $ vi telegraf.conf